GoldenbergLab/lab-helper-codes/guides/aws/s3-tasks/README.md

 1. Log into the AWS Console and navigate to S3.
 To do this, you can use the search bar to search for s3.
 ![navigation](aws_screenshots/navigate_s3.PNG)

-2. For your new task, you’ll ultimately create **2 or 3 buckets**.
+2. For your new task, you’ll ultimately create **2 buckets**.
 The goal of three buckets is to separate data records based on the phase (and thereby reduce confusion).
 The three buckets are:

-    1. `yourtask-yourName-month-year-staging` (optional unless otherwise specified)
-		- this stage is for troubleshooting the page itself (NOT collecting data)
-		- you don't need this one if your task is simple, like the amplification or sequential tasks that we run
-    2. `yourtask-yourName-month-year-pilot`
+    1. `yourtask-yourName-month-year-pilot`
 		- this stage is for testing the task and running the initial batch of participants (usually ~20-30 individuals)
-		- if any issues arise in this stage, make sure to change it before you run the "real" production batch
+		- if any issues arise in this stage, make sure to change it before you run the "real" batch
-    3. `yourtask-yourName-month-year-production`
+    2. `yourtask-yourName-month-year`
 		- this stage is for the actual experiment

 Example: `amplification-sad-amit-march-21-pilot`